Target level of study

 20h

-The mechanical and thermal properties of materials are at the heart of many applications in the field of materials for energy.
-After an introduction to these different fields of application, this course aims to define the different concepts needed to master both the mechanical and thermal properties of materials, with a focus on bulk materials.
+The mechanical and thermal properties of materials are central to many applications in the field of energy materials.
+After an introduction to these different fields of application, this course unit aims to define the various concepts necessary for understanding both the mechanical and thermal properties of materials, limiting itself to bulk materials.

 Surfaces, Interfaces, Colloids